mum0n/model_size/docs/size_structured_model_snowcrab.md

 Next we obtain the individual level data of size measurements from surveys and create the prediction surface.
 We use a logarithmic scale for size to describe the overall shape of the distribution.

-The statistical model (a "mixed" effects GLM) with a fixed component that is simple the intercept:
+The statistical model (a "mixed" effects GLM) with a fixed component that is simply the global intercept:

 $$\boldsymbol{X}^{T}\boldsymbol{\beta} = \text{constant intercept},$$